kurbakov/RND_04_project/README.md

 ### Overview

-Welcome to Project 3: Map My World!
+Map My World!
 In this project you will create a 2D occupancy grid and 3D octomap from a simulated environment using your own robot with the RTAB-Map package.

 RTAB-Map (Real-Time Appearance-Based Mapping) is a popular solution for SLAM to develop robots that can map environments in 3D.
 RTAB-Map has good speed and memory management, and it provides custom developed tools for information analysis.
 Most importantly, the quality of the documentation on ROS Wiki (http://wiki.ros.org/rtabmap_ros) is very high.
 Being able to leverage RTAB-Map with your own robots will lead to a solid foundation for mapping and localization well beyond this Nanodegree program.